What to expect when attending a meeting at “We are the Ekklesia” devotional gatherings

 WE MEET IN HOMES & PUBLIC PLACES

-Our gatherings are small groups of no more than 15 per group to provide sufficient access to the Elders of the group and to keep the meetings more intimate (Family like) and manageable.
-If you had no history or exposure to the Ekklesia at all, other than reading the New Testament, what would you expect to see if someone invited you to a gathering at an Ekklesia?
-We’ve thought about this question a lot.
-Based on the more than fifty “one another” commands in the New Testament, we would expect to see a lot of love among Christians when they gather.
-Based on the way Paul describes the Ekklesia in 1 Corinthians, we would expect to see people contributing their spiritual gifts.
+If you had no history or exposure to the Ekklesia at all, other than reading the New Testament, what would you expect to see if someone invited you to a Ekklesia gathering?
+We’ve thought about this question, and based on the the fifty “one another” commands found in the New Testament, we would expect to see a lot of love demonstrated by Christians when they gather.
+Based on the way Paul describes the Ekklesia in 1 Corinthians, we would expect to see people contributing to gatherings with their spiritual gifts.
 We’d picture people living like a true family inside and outside of the gathering.
 We’d expect to see a lot of smiling, a lot of hugging, a lot of crying together, a lot of meals shared, and a lot of life connection throughout the week.
-We wouldn’t picture a huge auditorium filled with rows of stadium seats or a stage or alter where a few conduct and lead a traditional service or everyone being quiet while just a few people lead.
+We wouldn’t picture a huge auditorium filled with rows of stadium seats that face a stage or alter where a few paid professionals conduct a program and lead a traditional service while everyone who attends is expected to remain quiet while just a few people lead.

 EVERYONE IS DISCIPLED TO THEN DISCIPLE OTHERS

-Our gatherings are lead by Elders that are focused on strengthening the faith of the believers and their knowledge of the Word of God along with the Principals of the Kingdom of God.Everyone is called to make disciples.
-We are all called to share the gospel with non-believers in hopes that they would choose to follow Jesus Christ.
+Our gatherings are lead by Elders that are focused on strengthening the faith of the believers and their knowledge of the Word of God along with the Principals of the Kingdom of God.
+Everyone is called to make disciples.
+We are all called to share the gospel with any and all who will listen in hope that they would choose to follow Jesus Christ.
 We are all called to take responsibility for the spiritual care of other believers.
 But discipleship is hard and can sometimes get messy.
 It involves intentionally getting to know everyone in your group, being able to have those hard conversations when sin or life trials and challenges are evident, working through conflicts effectively, and spending extra time with our brothers and sisters in Christ to share in life’s ups and downs.

 In “We are the Ekklesia”, the Group Elders are not responsible for Discipling everyone in their group all the time.
 Instead of that approach, they will engage the discipleship process with all of the believers in their group.
 But they will spend more time with the more seasoned \ experienced believers from the group in hope to teach and mentor them on how to disciple others.
 This will ensure that the more mature disciples are growing in their leadership ability by Discipling the less seasoned \experienced believers in the group fostering a solid methodology of maturing the group as a whole in discipleship.
-For those who are new to the faith will be encouraged to be actively engaging in evangelistic efforts and being trained to learn how to disciple others.

 EVERYONE EXERCISES THE 5-FOLD MINISTRY GIFTS & THE GIFTS OF THE SPIRIT